-Net private capital inflows to emerging economies continued to recover from their precipitous decline during the global financial crisis of 2008-2009.
-In the outlook for the rest of 2011 and for 2012, higher output growth and rates of return will continue to attract more capital flows to emerging economies.
-After totalling about \$950 billion in 2010, net private capital flows to emerging economies are expected to stabilize at this level in 2011 and increase somewhat in the forecast for 2012.
-The current level is still about \$300 billion below the pre-crisis peak levels registered in 2007 and the ratio of capital inflows to GDP of these economies stands at about 4 per cent, only about half of its peak level.

-Policy makers in emerging markets have become increasingly concerned with large capital inflows leading to appreciating currencies and inflating asset price bubbles and fear sudden reversals in mostly short term portfolio investment flows.
-Among the currencies of emerging economies, Brazil's real appreciated most, by about 25 per cent in terms of the trade-weighted effective exchange rate, followed by the currencies of Indonesia and South Africa (see figure 1).
-In response, Governments of many emerging economies are intervening in their currency markets and trying to dampen capital flow volatility through a variety of capital control measures (see table 2).
-In the outlook though, the upward pressure on the currencies of major developing countries is likely to continue, given persistent financial sector weakness in major developed countries and substantial rate-of-return differentials, implying that measures taken to counteract the risks associated with high capital inflows may need to be strengthened.
+- 10. Net private capital inflows to emerging economies continued to recover from their precipitous decline during the global financial crisis of 2008-2009.
+In the outlook for the rest of 2011 and 2012, higher output growth and rates of return will continue to attract more capital flows to emerging economies.
+After totalling about \$950 billion in 2010, net private capital inflows to emerging economies are expected to stabilize at that level in 2011 and increase somewhat in the forecast for 2012.
+The current level is still about \$300 billion below the pre-crisis peak levels registered in 2007 and the ratio of capital inflows to gross domestic product (GDP) of those economies stands at about 4 per cent, only about half of its peak level. - 11.
+While attracted by good economic performance, policymakers in emerging markets have become increasingly concerned with the impact of large capital inflows in the form of appreciating currencies and inflation of asset bubbles, and fear sudden reversals in the mostly short-term portfolio investment flows.
+Among the currencies of emerging economies, Brazil's real appreciated the most, by about 25 per cent in terms of the trade-weighted effective exchange rate, followed by the currencies of Indonesia and South Africa (see figure I).
+In response, the Governments of many emerging economies are intervening in their currency markets and are trying to dampen capital flow volatility through a variety of capital control measures (see table 2).
+In the outlook, though, the upward pressure on the currencies of major developing countries is likely to continue, given persistent financial sector weakness in major developed countries and substantial rate-of-return differentials, implying that the measures taken to counteract the risks associated with the high capital inflows may have to become more pervasive.